branyoto/verifier/README.md

         - use @NotVerified on the field/parameter `void function(@NotVerified VerifiedType notVerifiedParam)`
         - add the parameter `auto=false` to the annotation of the enclosing method/constructor/class/record.
           Ex: `@Verified(auto=false) void function(VerifiedType notVerifiedParam)`
+- The annotation ensure that every field/parameter that doesn't pass verification is added to the given Accumulator (to be thrown or whatever you want)

 Exemples :